What is Keeper Security doing about GDPR?

 Keeper is a Zero-Knowledge security provider.
 The Keeper user is the only person that has full control over the encryption and decryption of their data.
 With Keeper, encryption and decryption occurs only on the user's device upon logging into the vault.
 Each individual record stored in the user's vault is encrypted with a 256-bit AES key that is randomly generated on the device.
 The record keys are protected by an additional key, called the Data Key.
-The Data Key is encrypted by a key derived on the device from the user's Master Password.
-Data stored at rest on the user's device is also encrypted by another key, called the Client Key.
+For users who login to Keeper with a master password, the Data Key is encrypted by a key derived on the device from the user's Master Password using PBKDF2 with 1,000,000 iterations.
+For users who login with SSO, the Data Key is encrypted by an Elliptic Curve private key.
+Data stored at rest on the user's device is also encrypted by another 256-bit AES key, called the Client Key.
 Secure record syncing between the user's devices is also encrypted at the network layer and routed through Keeper's Cloud Security Vault.
 This multi-tiered encryption model provides the most advanced data protection available in the industry.

-What changes is Keeper Security implementing to maintain GDPR compliance?
+What changes did Keeper Security implement to maintain GDPR compliance?